TYPO3/darth/README.md

-# Darth - Building TYPO3 Release
+# Darth - Building TYPO3 Releases

-Darth is a command line application to build and publish releases.
+TYPO3 Darth is a command line application to build and publish releases, specifically, but not only for TYPO3 Core.

-## The four steps to a release
+## The steps to a TYPO3 release

 ### 1. Initializing the local setup